worstcasebc/ai-agent/README.md

 - Enhances collaboration and decision-making with timely insights
 - Reduces manual effort, allowing you to focus on strategic activities

+## Choose your model

+- If OpenAI should be used, an API-key is necessary.
+Get yours [here](https://platform.openai.com/).
+- Track costs of OpenAI-requests within the [Usage-dashboad](https://platform.openai.com/usage).
+- Add your API-key into '.env' and ensure, that file is mentioned within '.gitignore'.
+Don't share it.

+- If local LLM-model is what you are here for, then download one of the models mentioned in belows step 7 and put it into ./models.

+- Update '.env' accordingly and choose the right method in query_data.py as well as in get_embedding_function.py.

 ## Getting Started

 1. Clone the repository: